 Training the dogs not to bother him proved to be quite easy, once they determined he was not a threat of any kind and seeing how I interacted with him reinforced the whole ‘pack leadership’ role I play around here.
 After a couple weeks of close supervision and monitoring, I felt comfortable letting him come and go as he pleased without worry of anyone bothering him.
 No one ever did.

 Calling the new cat “Kitty Kitty” seemed too feminine and generic after a while, so one day, I shortened it to ‘KK’ and he came, so that became his new name.
 He went from a cat that didn’t like to be held and would wander off and do his own thing, to a cat that enjoys being held and is always close by, preferring to share a foot rest, chair seat, lap or spot close by me.
-He has taken on one of the dogs a time or two when they get too rowdy playing near me and I know he’d fight to the death for me, if he ever felt I was in real harm.
+He has taken on one of the dogs a time or two when they get too rowdy playing near me and I know he’d fight to the death for me if he ever felt I was in real harm.

 My advice to those of you that don’t consider yourself a ‘cat person’, just keep an open mind.
 While some cats can be stand-offish and only interact on their terms, there are plenty out there that are as sweet, loyal and as obedient (or more so) as any dog.
+They can also be some of the funniest creatures you’ve ever been around.